Soapy7261/Aternotes/README.md

 ## Local development
 To run and delvelp the project locally.
-- Make sure you got docker  and docker compse installed
+- Make sure you got docker  and docker compose installed
 - Make a copy of .env.example and rename it to .env
 - set the DATABASE_NAME = aternotes or atleast the same as in the init.sql file
 - Run `docker compose up`